 Every year, more than 200,000 people in the United States develop gingivitis, the early stages of gum disease.
-At Dentistry of Highland Village, Dr. Karla Apodaca and Dr. Sarah Garza diagnose and treat gingivitis patients with a variety of innovative techniques right from their office inn Houston.
+At Dentistry of Highland Village, Houston dentists Dr. Rushi Dave, Dr. Mili Shah, and Dr. Amy Milman, and their team diagnose and treat gingivitis patients with a variety of innovative techniques right from their office in Houston.
 They also help patients learn, understand, and form good oral health habits to prevent gum disease from negatively affecting your oral health.

 Gingivitis Q & A

 What is gingivitis?

 Gingivitis is a very common, mild form of gum disease.
-If you have gingivitis, that the part of your gums around the base of your teeth is developing a mild infection due to poor oral health management.
+If you have gingivitis, the part of your gums around the base of your teeth is developing a mild infection due to poor oral health management.
 When gingivitis is ignored, the condition can develop into more serious gum disease, or tooth decay, and even tooth loss.

 How do I know if I have gingivitis?